 Trump was pronounced in “excellent health” both physically and mentally after Admiral Dr. Ronny Jackson conducted a battery of tests.
 Dr. Jackson was also the presidential physician for George W. Bush and Barack Obama.

-“The President’s overall health is excellent,” Dr. Jackson said at a press briefing on Tuesday.
+“The President’s overall health is excellent,” Dr. Jackson said at a press briefing.
 “His cardiac performance during his physical exam was very good.
 He continues to enjoy the significant long-term cardiac and overall health benefits that come from a lifetime of abstinence from tobacco and alcohol.”

 Notably, President Trump scored a perfect 30 out of 30 on the Montreal Cognitive Assessment (MOCA) cognitive test, which screens for mental impairment symptoms that precede dementia.